Writing projects not yet completed or published yet

 "Been drinking, sir?"

-"No, I was just thinking about how I grew up around here.
-One summer, my brother and I shimmied down a log and saved a coot trapped in that spillway.
-Just stupid kids."
+"No sir, I grew up around here and was recalling how one summer, my brother and I shimmied down a giant log and rescued a coot trapped in that spillway.
+You do stupid stuff when you are young."

 It was difficult to talk with my tongue bleeding.